GHOST-Aram/zero-docs/auth/auth.md

 4. **`Authenticator.restrictAccess()`**

-An authorization control method that allows only users that meet a specific condition to access the part of the system that requires restricted access.
-The access condition is evaluated by a developer-defined utility callback fuction that returns a `boolean` value.
+An authorization control method that allows only users who meet a specific condition to access the part of the system that requires restricted access.
+The access condition is evaluated by a developer-defined utility callback function that returns a `boolean` value.

 Parameters:
-* `allowThisUserGroup:(user: any) => boolean`: A utility function that accepts a user object, checks if user meets a certain condition and returns `true` or `false`.
+* `allowThisUserGroup:(user: any) => boolean`: A utility function that accepts a user object, checks if the user meets a certain condition and returns `true` or `false`.

 Returns:
 * `(req: Request, res: Response, next: NextFunction) => void`: An Express request handler middleware.

 5. **`Authenticator.createTokenPayload()`**

-Accepts a user object and creates a minimised object with important but less sensitive user data.
-The user data returned is used in another authentication apps as token payload.
+Accepts a user object and creates a minimized object with important but less sensitive user data.
+The user data returned is used in other authentication apps as token payload.

 Parameters:
-* `user`: `ZeroUser` -  any user object that extend the [`ZeroUser`](../interfaces/zero-user.md) interface.
+* `user`: `ZeroUser` -  any user object that extends the [`ZeroUser`](../interfaces/zero-user.md) interface.

 Returns:
 `TokenPayload`: An object that matches the [`TokenPayload`](../interfaces/token-payload.md) interface.